pass

 - To be accepted.

-- (intransitive) To be tolerated as a substitute for something else, to "do".
+- (intransitive, stative) To be tolerated as a substitute for something else, to "do".

 - It isn't ideal, but it will pass.

-- (sociology) To be accepted by others as a member of a race, sex or other group to which they would not otherwise regard one as belonging (or belonging fully, without qualifier); especially to live and be known as white although one has black ancestry, or to live and be known as female although one was assigned male or vice versa.
+(intransitive, stative, sociology) To be accepted by others as a member of a race, sex or other group to which one does not belong or would not have originally appeared to belong; especially to be considered white although one has black ancestry, or a woman although one was assigned male at birth or vice versa. - Coordinate term: roleplay (“act out a social role”)

-- (intransitive) To be tolerated as a substitute for something else, to "do".
+- (intransitive, stative) To be tolerated as a substitute for something else, to "do".

-- (intransitive) In any game, to decline to play in one's turn.
+- (intransitive) In turn-based games, to decline to play in one's turn.

-- (intransitive) In euchre, to decline to make the trump.
+- (intransitive, card games) In euchre, to decline to make the trump.

 - To do or be better.